This is why you should travel in your country first…

 Social media is a fantastic way to get inspired to travel (I read a lot of travel blogs too) but you can’t live your life just following others that are doing what you’ve always wanted to do and not take action on your own dreams.
 Trust me, the more people you see start travelling the world without you, the more depressing it will be to constantly see their travel photos knowing that you still haven’t gone on that massive ’round the world trip’ you’ve been planning for way too long.

 The thought of leaving your life at home to travel the world may seem daunting at first.
 What if I have a bad experience?
 What if I get robbed?
 Or what if I run out of money??
+What if you do not find a good hotel – see this page to know more.
 My biggest fear was my friends and family not understanding why I want to travel.
 Although I believe these are all just excuses, I do understand that these fears are real and not everyone has the courage to just pack a bag and book a one-way ticket.

 So if you are hesitant to go on that big adventure, my advice to you is to do what I did…